RuaroGiovanni/aiengineerPolytech-GiovanniRuaro/Data_Platform_Foundation/README.md

 ### 1.0 Access Kubeflow UI

-You will accès the platform UI with this URL [kubeflow.course.aiengineer.sandbox-atos.com](kubeflow.course.aiengineer.sandbox-atos.com).
+You will access the platform UI with this URL [kubeflow.course.aiengineer.sandbox-atos.com](kubeflow.course.aiengineer.sandbox-atos.com).
 You will access it thru a personal profile `firstname-lastname`.

 Clicking on the link you should be redirected to `iam.course.aiengineer.sandbox-atos.com`, where the identities are managed.
 Here you have to log in using :